-The paper proceeds as follows: in Section \ref{history}, I overview the historical context of homestead policies and its relationship to state capacity and land inequality; Section \ref{estimation} describes the method of matrix completion for counterfactual prediction, benchmarks the method against alternative estimators, and describes the inferential procedure.
-In Section \ref{state-capacity}, I report the results of placebo tests to verify the consistency of the matrix completion estimator.
-I then present estimates of the long-run impacts of homestead policies on state capacity.
-Section~\ref{DID} reports DID estimates of the effect of homesteads on state capacity and land inequality, and Section~\ref{discussion} concludes.
+The structure of this paper is organized as follows: Section \ref{history} provides an overview the historical context of homestead policies and their relationship to state size and land inequality.
+Section \ref{mc-estimation} details the matrix completion method for obtaining the causal estimands of interest and reports the results of simulation studies to evaluate the proposed method.
+Section \ref{state-capacity} describes the data sources used for the application and potential sources of bias in the analysis.
+Section \ref{main-estimates} presents estimates of the long-run impacts of homestead policies on state size using the matrix completion estimator and reports the results of a ``no-treatment evaluation'' to verify the consistency of the estimator.
+Section~\ref{DID} reports DID estimates of the effect of homesteads on state size and land inequality.
+The final section discusses the study's findings, focusing on the long-term negative effects of homestead policies on state finances and the role of land inequality in state capacity.
+It also emphasizes the study's methodological advancement in policy evaluation through the matrix completion method with propensity score weighting.